MichaelCurrin/docsify-js-template/README.md

 Follow this [gist](https://gist.github.com/MichaelCurrin/4c8060dcc9d8841f842eeebc7a1436d8) so you can view the docs site on a local webserver.

-Go to the [DocsifyJS Tutorial](https://michaelcurrin.github.io/docsify-js-tutorial/#/?id=serve-a-docsify-site-locally) for more info on what DocsifyJS is and how to use it.
+Go to my [DocsifyJS Tutorial - Serve locally](https://michaelcurrin.github.io/docsify-js-tutorial/#/?id=serve-a-docsify-site-locally) for more info on what DocsifyJS is and how to use it.

 ## License